Warehouse and Logistics CGI Studio

 Same verified scheme at night.
 Perimeter LED lighting, illuminated EV charging canopies, controlled yard floodlights, and reception interior glow confirm that the net zero scheme reads as an operational 24-hour asset rather than a daytime marketing render.

-• Embodied carbon evidence: Material specification rendered visibly.
+Material specification rendered visibly.
 SCM concrete at 40 to 60% replacement, steel reuse where specified, mass timber where the structural brief permits.

 Planning Accuracy and Warehouse CGI Deliverables

-Warehouse and logistics CGI is developed from architect's drawings, structural GA information, site plans, and operational layouts so the same coordinated geometry can support planning scrutiny and commercial promotion.
+StratumCGI develops each warehouse and logistics CGI package from architect's drawings, structural GA, site plans, and operational layouts.
+The approved geometry then carries planning scrutiny and commercial promotion without splitting into two separate model builds.

 Technical Verification for Planning-Grade Warehouse CGI